 Why do we need Section 1557?

 Prior to passage of the ACA, no federal law provided comprehensive protection against sex discrimination in health care.
 The ACA has many provisions that address specific inequities in the health care marketplace—such as the failure to provide contraceptive coverage to women, the exclusion of maternity care from health insurance plans, and the lack of protection for nursing mothers in the workplace, among others.
-Section 1557, however, applies longstanding sex discrimination prohibitions to across the board and to all aspects of health care, including some not addressed explicitly by the ACA.
+Section 1557, however, applies longstanding sex discrimination prohibitions across the board and to all aspects of health care, including some not addressed explicitly by the ACA.

 What is the scope of Section 1557?